 Happy Tuesday to you all!
 Hope everyone is well.
-Since the semester has started where I’m at, I’ve thought about last year, whenever I entered into my final semester.
+Since the semester has started for me, I’ve thought about last year, whenever I entered into my final semester.

 Most of the time, I was alone.
-This was apparently a sign for an open invitation to have random guys come up and start talking to me!
-Slightly scary.
-I was actually in the food court, adjacent to the coffee shop when this one guy in particular sat in the booth, occupying the empty seat!
+This was apparently a sign for an open invitation to have random guys come up and start talking to me, which is slightly scary.
+I was actually in the food court, adjacent to the coffee shop when this one guy in particular sat in the booth, occupying the empty seat across from me!
 I was listening to music and taking Linguistics notes, completely unaware of his presence until he threw himself into the booth.

 I was startled.
 Like, where did this kid come from!?
 This happened the Spring semester of 2017.
 The guy was a freshman looking for people to talk to, I guess?
 Well, I was extremely awkward and didn’t want to be rude and leave; but I really wanted to.
 He was the type of guy that basically had a conversation with himself for a few hours.
 I would get a few words in, but he’d prattle on a few more minutes without my input.

 When that first encounter ended, he’d try to talk to me in the coffee shop.
 I did not look forward to whatever conversation he tried to carry on about.
 He shared a different point of view and thought that only his perspective was the right one.
 That is not how life works, but alrighty!

 The conversation in particular was mainly him trying to get me to go on a date with him.

 Gosh.
 It was a ridiculous conversation.